Zephilinox/folio/_posts/2017-07-18-networking.markdown

 ---
 layout: post
-title:  a post with formatting and links
+title:  networking: a brief introduction
 date:   2017-07-18 12:00:00
 description: a brief intro to networking
 ---